2024-2025 University Catalog

 Program or Institutional Closure

 In the event that the University opts to discontinue a program, the University will make its best effort to teach-out the program of study for all currently admitted and enrolled students; no new students will be admitted to the program.
+All records for that program will be assumed by Southern California University of Health Sciences.
 In the unlikely event the university ceases operations, the University will submit a teach-out plan to its regional accrediting agency, the WASC Senior College and University Commission (WSCUC) for approval per WSCUC requirement.
 The University will notify all students about the closure and their options for completing their programs per WSCUC requirement.

 In the event the University closes without a teach‐out plan, WSCUC will work with the U.S. Department of Education and appropriate state or international equivalent agencies, to the extent feasible, to assist students in finding reasonable opportunities to complete their education without additional charges.